What are your hours?

 I have a small yard.
 How close can I plant 2 trees?

-These spacing suggestions vary as some people have limited space while others have plenty.
+These spacing planting plan suggestions vary as some people have limited space while others have plenty.

 • Hazelnuts, Pawpaw and Quince: 3m -7m